AdrianKoshka/blog/src/content/posts/building-my-blog-on-windows.md

 The last and final line, `ENTRYPOINT` which tells the container what executable (and optionally, parameters) we want to use during runtime.

+## Preface

+Part two is outdated, I now just use `wsl` to run `hugo` from instead of using a windows docker container.

-## Part Two: Setting up VScode to use the container on windows
+### Part Two: Setting up VScode to use the container on windows

 Before in my [`tasks.json`](https://github.com/AdrianKoshka/blog/blob/master/.vscode/tasks.json), I only had one `command` and one `args` section per task, now I seperate them